 Graduates of the program are encouraged to earn the Bachelor and/or Master of Science in Nursing.
-Articulation agreements are maintained with Franklin Pierce University, Rivier College, St. Joseph College of Maine, and the University of New Hampshire.
+Articulation agreements are maintained with Franklin Pierce University, Granite State College, Plymouth State College, Rivier University, Southern NH University, St. Anselm's College and St. Joseph College of Maine.
 Students planning to continue their education toward the Bachelor's or Masters of Science in Nursing should plan their program of study with an academic advisor from the Department of Nursing.
 Further information can be obtained from the respective programs or from the Chair of the Department of Nursing.